 France | Unclear.
 In the AI Board meeting on 10.09.2024, the Directorate General of Enterprises represented France. | Unclear | |

-Germany | Unclear.
-The Federal Ministry for Economic Affairs and Climate Action and the Ministry for Justice are jointly responsible for the implementation of the AI Act, but the competent authorities are undecided as of September 2024. | Unclear | An implementing act is expected Q1 of 2025. |
+Germany | Partial clarity.
+The Federal Ministry for Economic Affairs and Climate Action and the Ministry for Justice are jointly responsible for the implementation of the AI Act.
+Some sources (here and here) suggest that the Federal Network Agency will be designated as market surveillance authority and that the Federal Accreditation body will be appointed as notifying authority.
+Competent authorities have not been appointed by law yet as of September 2024. | Unclear | An implementing act is expected Q1 of 2025. |

 Greece | Unclear.
-In the AI Board meeting on 10.09.2024,the Ministry of Digital Governance represented Greece. | Unclear | |
+In the AI Board meeting on 10.09.2024,the Ministry of Digital Governance represented Greece. | A list of 4 authorities has been published by the ministry of Digital Governance. | |

 Hungary | Partial clarity.
 According to a government resolution, a new enforcement body will be established under the Minister for National Economy with the purpose of fulfilling the tasks of the notifying authority as well as market surveillance authority. | Unclear | According to the government resolution, an AI Council will be established with powers to issue guidelines and resolutions.
 Delegates will include representatives from National Media and Infocommunications Authority, the Hungarian National Bank, and the Hungarian Competition Authority.
 The deadline for the Ministry of National Economy to propose the corresponding law is 30th of November. |